 If you win your appeal, your bond premium is non-refundable.
 Without the bond, though, you would be responsible for recovering any monies you paid out in a judgment that has now been reversed.

 What if I Lose my Appeal?

-If you lose your appeal, either you or the surety will pay the courts the full bond amount, including the amount of any judgement.
+If you lose your appeal, either you or the surety will pay the courts the full bond amount, including the amount of any judgment.
 If you cannot or are unable to pay, the collateral you presented upon purchasing the bond will be seized and signed over to the complainant.
-In cases where the surety pays the full bond amount and you must repay the surety, failure to pay the surety will result in a surety taking the assets and could result in further judgement.
+In cases where the surety pays the full bond amount and you must repay the surety, failure to pay the surety will result in a surety taking the assets and could result in further judgment.

 The decision to appeal a case should not be taken lightly.
 Appellate cases can take years to be fully heard and can be hard to win.
-Supersedeas bonds ensures that the litigant is serious about the appeals process and that the complainant can be made whole should the appellate court rule in the complainant’s favor.
-Although bond premiums are non-refundable, they are still cheaper than pursuing return of a paid judgment that has been reversed by a higher court.
+Supersedeas bonds ensure that the litigant is serious about the appeals process and that the complainant can be made whole should the appellate court rule in the complainant’s favor.
+Although bond premiums are non-refundable, they are still cheaper than pursuing the return of a paid judgment that has been reversed by a higher court.

 For more information on appeals bonds or sureties, contact Surety by NFP, at 1-800-863-3210.
 Alternatively, you can read our blog to learn more.